 Tulum consider generally safe to visit, however, in recent years there has been an uptick in crime mostly related to drug trafficking in the area.
-Still, Tulum is safer compared to some other destinations in Mexico that have faced increase in drug violence.
+Still, it’s safer compared to some other destinations in Mexico that have faced increase in violence.

-Regardless of how much time you plan to spend in Tulum I recommend purchasing travel insurance – especially if you plan to explore and go to cenotes, Mayan ruins and other popular places.
+Regardless of how much time you have I suggest purchasing travel insurance – especially if you plan to explore and go to cenotes, Mayan ruins and other popular places.
 World Nomads Insurance will protect in the event of hospital visits, stolen valuables and canceled flights.